Empower is the premier educational and networking event of the year.

 ECM helps organizations digitize documents and automate document-driven processes, allowing the right people to access the right information at the right time.
 In particular, these processes include:

-Managing an organization’s content begins with capture—the process of importing information into a digital repository.
+Managing an organization’s content begins with document capture—the process of importing all your information into a digital repository.

 With robust ECM systems, organizations can easily store business-critical documents in a digital repository, and instantly view or make edits to them.